Is Ranked-Choice Voting Too Complicated?

 Source code tends to be either closed or open.
 Proprietary products partly protected as trade secrets tend to have closed source code.
 Closed code can be forced open through subpoenas and other judicial process, but that’s after beginning a challenge in court, generally after an election, thus generally too late for pre-election preparation.
 (Shared source code from Microsoft is a variant of closed source code.)
 Open source code under an appropriate license of its intellectual property can be examined at any time by anyone.
 Thus, to check system integrity sufficiently, all of the source code must be open.
 Closed source code must be either highly trusted or absent.

 Trusted closed source may be used for a well-known operating system, such as Microsoft Windows.
 Although reliant on closed source, Windows is highly trusted for this purpose despite its defects because it would be accepted almost everywhere as neutral with respect to elections.
-An application (an app or computer program for end users) for voting would not have that trust and therefore if it includes closed source the app would have to be absent, an open-source app being needed.
+An application (an app or computer program for end users) for voting would not have nearly as much trust and therefore if it includes closed source the app would have to be absent, an open-source app being needed.
 If no good open-source app is available, it would have to be created, tested, and evaluated in advance.

 Not only does the programming have to be logically and technologically correct, it has to be user-friendly, so that users are less likely to misunderstand and make errors.
 Most users are not nerds.
 If the software is not relatively easy to use, they will do something easy anyway, even if it’s wrong.

 A well-designed user experience (UX) will not compromise the underlying logic, the integrity of the source code, or the quality of the results for the election.
-It will improve the a user experiences the electoral system, and that’s valuable for persuading voters to come back for future elections.
+It will improve the way a user experiences the electoral system, and that’s valuable for persuading voters to come back for future elections.

 Many computer programs have not only features, they have undocumented and unsupported features.
 Perhaps a feature was created, then determined to be undesirable, and yet not entirely removed, although it was omitted from the documentation and from the user interface.
 This can yield confusion about whether the feature is present, with attorneys and programmers disagreeing.
 The program being highly complex does not make this easier to resolve.